dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-actors/_index.md

 - [JavaScript NPM package installed](https://www.npmjs.com/package/dapr-client)

 ## Scenario
-The below code examples loosely describe the scenario of a Parking Garage Spot Monitoring System, which can be seen in this [video] by Mark Russinovich(https://www.youtube.com/watch?v=eJCu6a-x9uo&t=3785).
+The below code examples loosely describe the scenario of a Parking Garage Spot Monitoring System, which can be seen in this [video](https://www.youtube.com/watch?v=eJCu6a-x9uo&t=3785) by Mark Russinovich.

 A parking garage consists of hundreds of parking spaces, where each parking space includes a sensor that provides updates to a centralized monitoring system.
-The parking space sensors (our actors) detect if a parking space is occupied, or available.
+The parking space sensors (our actors) detect if a parking space is occupied or available.

 To jump in and run this example yourself, clone the source code, which can be found in the [JavaScript SDK examples directory](https://github.com/dapr/js-sdk/tree/master/examples/http/actor-parking-sensor).